Jim Stickley: Discoveries and demonstrations

 Stickley continues to educate the public about new cyber security risks and vulnerabilities.
 Many of his discoveries are featured in news publications and on network news.
 In 2012 Stickley created a device that was hidden inside a magic marker that allowed him to bypass the locks on hotel rooms throughout the United States.
 In 2015 Stickley released a video showing the weaknesses in hotel safes after discovering he could bypass the digital locks.
 In 2017 Stickley discovered a vulnerability in Nordstrom Gift Cards that allowed him to use any Nordstrom Gift Card that was currently active.
 These discoveries and demonstrations as well as the many other discoveries he has made over the years have led to increased security worldwide through updates to products and applications based on his findings.

 Television

 Stickley has appeared as an expert on several networks, including CNN, Fox News Channel, NBC, and CNBC.

-Since 2015, Stickley has appeared as the "Cyber Security Expert" for LifeLock Inc. (NYSE:LOCK) in their televised and online infomercials.
+As of 2017, Stickley was appearing as the "Cyber Security Expert" for LifeLock Inc. (NYSE:LOCK) in their televised and online infomercials.